School’s In: Navigating the School Drop Off

 🔹Provide reassurance.
 Tell them that many things about school are the same - they’ll be in the same class and their friends won’t have forgotten them.
 Their teachers and their friends have missed seeing them.

 🔹Prepare them for change and talk about differences.
 Explain that they will be asked to wash their hands often throughout the day and play in certain areas and at different times.
 Say that they will probably have to sit apart for social distancing.
 Talk about the new drop off procedure - that kids will come at different times, the teachers will be waiting at the gate and you will need to say good bye at the gate now.
+Explain that they will be required to wear a mask (grades 3 and up) and they are to remain on their face indoors - to please avoid pulling them down under their nose or off altogether during class.
+Instead, ask the teacher to get some fresh air and take the mask off then.
+If they’re unfamiliar with mask wearing, show them how to wear it correctly over their mouth and nose.
 These changes are so that everyone stays healthy.
-By now, kids should be familiar with hand hygiene and social distancing because this has been a big focus over the last few months.
+By now, kids should be familiar with hand hygiene, social distancing and mask wearing because this has been a big focus over the last few months.

 🔹Make sure that their school uniform fits now - avoid this additional stress on the first day.